SeleniumHQ/mobile-spec/apps/ApiDemos/README.md

 ApiDemo app was taken from Android SDK Target Level 17.
-Code is avilable in Apache Licence 2.0
+Code is available in Apache Licence 2.0